1962 in the Vietnam War: June

 Senator Mike Mansfield became the first prominent Democrat to question U.S. policy in South Vietnam.
-Mansfield, an early supporter of President Diệm and the most knowledgeable Senator on Vietnam, called for Diệm to put more emphasis on political and economic development - as had been emphasized to Diệm "for many years."
+Mansfield, an early supporter of Diệm and the most knowledgeable Senator on Vietnam, called for Diệm to put more emphasis on political and economic development – as had been emphasized to Diệm "for many years."
 He advocated a greater use of diplomacy by the United States and less emphasis on military aid.